Conditions of Entry:

 Check out discussions on Seabreeze for more information or to get help from the GPSTC community.

-Other GPS units can be approved by the technical advisers of the challenge.
-All software should be set to "Doppler if available" for all categories.
+Other GPS units can be approved by the technical advisers of the challenge, including Ublox GPS chipset based, custom or home made devices.

-Sessions for the teams will be submitted by either the team captain, or the individual user.
-Session results need to be supplied monthly, though every session in a month can be submitted, and the computer data base will calculate which is the best speed to be recorded for the month..
-Each team score will be rank ordered against other teams and a score awarded in each category from lowest to highest. eg. if there are 16 teams in a given category that have submitted a time these will be awarded points according to rank ordering. from a 1 for best time/speed, to 16 for worst.
+Sessions will be submitted by the individual user.
+Every session in a month can be submitted, and the computer data base will calculate which are the best speeds recorded for the month to count as the team score.
+Each team score will be rank ordered against other teams and a score awarded in each category from lowest to highest. eg. if there are 16 teams in a given category that have submitted a time these will be awarded points according to rank ordering, from a 1 for best time/speed, to 16 for worst.
 This is done in each category, with the team having the lowest points for the month, being the leading team for the month.

 Results will be continually updated on the internet website each month.
-(A month is enough of a period to give hopefully suitable condions for all, and one session per category per month is a way of avoiding data overload).
 Winning team/s each month can have bragging rights for that month.
 Verification of results, needs to be possible, therefore each team members session results needs to be available for scrutiny.
 (This can be requested at any time).
-Ensure that a printed hard copy is kept of each team members session or a data file is kept of each session on your computer.
+Ensure that a data file is kept of each session on your computer.
 Monthly scores are summed (added) for the number of months the competition runs.

-Discards will be awarded for the 2010 onwards competition so that country competitions have 1 discard per year, while the international competition has 4 discards per year.
+Discards will be awarded for the 2010 competition onwards so the Australian team competition will have 1 discard per year, while the international team competition has 4 discards per year.

 Duration of competition:

 Other competition periods may be announced from time to time.